Earth Homes Now

 |

-Lower energy bills are one of the advantages of earth built houses.
+Lower energy bills are another of the advantages of earth built

-And with lower energy bills means fewer fossil fuels from the
+houses.
+And with lower energy bills means fewer fossil fuels from

-wants to cut down on their carbon footprint then an earth dwelling
+wants to cut down on their carbon footprint then building or buying

 Add some solar panels, wind turbines, geothermal or hydro energy